AllstaRawR/FILFY/README.md

 - [ ] Convert remaining Factions to SkyPatcher to remove 25-50 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source

-#### 1.5.X
-- [ ] Update all currently installed mods from 1.5.RC
-- [ ] Switch from StockGame to RootBuilder
-- [ ] Resolve CustomRace issues (Generate FaceGen, fix hair sliders, add racial options, check on hair tint)

 #### 1.6.X
 - [ ] Update all currently installed mods from 1.6.RC
 - [ ] Merge and compile w/ comments BOS swap replacers by mod to reduce file handle usage
 - [ ] Balance Experience scaling
+- [ ] Resolve CustomRace issues (Generate FaceGen, fix hair sliders, add racial options, check on hair tint)

 #### 2.0.X
 - [ ] Update all currently installed mods from 2.0.RC